La Guadalupana: The Hymn That Teaches a People Who They Are

 Y eran mexicanos, eran mexicanos,

-Y eran mexicanos Su porte y Su faz.
+Y eran mexicanos su porte y Su faz.

 Y en la tilma entre rosas pintada,